Looking for a bold, luscious color to incorporate into vivid designs? Why not give crimson color a try?

 Crimson Color Meaning

-Crimson is a compelling color in the design world, one that symbolizes danger, excitement, love, and power.
-Crimson is also associated with nobility, religion, and royalty.
-During the Elizabeth Era (second half of the 16th century) in Britain, crimson color was worn as an indication of high social status.
-It was even legally regulated by English laws where only royalty, noble persons, and members of the Council were allowed to wear the crimson color.
-Crimson, therefore, symbolized high social status and power in the Elizabeth Era.
+Crimson is a compelling color in the design world.
+It symbolizes danger, excitement, love, and power.
+It’s also associated with nobility, religion, and royalty.
+During the Elizabeth Era (second half of the 16th century) in Britain, crimson was worn as an indication of high social status.
+It was even legally regulated by English law.
+Only royalty, noble persons, and members of the Council were allowed to wear it.

-From a religious standpoint, important church figures also wore crimson robes, creating a strong association between the color and the Church.
-It is considered the color of fresh blood, tying the color to the biblical meaning of the blood of martyrs or the presence of God.
-In the present day, crimson is commonly used in iconography such as school colors (as famously seen in Harvard University’s colors).
-In literature, crimson often has a negative connotation due to the sound of the word and the association to the color of blood.
-If you’ve ever been lucky enough to see a crimson tide occur in nature, you know how bold the color can be.
-Crimson tides can be caused by river floods or the rise of nutrients from the seafloor, often following massive storms.
-The increase in nutrients triggers an algal bloom that can turn the surface of the water bright red.
+In the present day, crimson is commonly used as school colors (famously, Harvard University).
+In literature, crimson often has a negative connotation due to its association with blood.
+If you’ve ever seen a crimson tide, you’ll already know how bold a color it can be.
+Crimson tides can be caused by river floods or the rise of nutrients from the seafloor, often following storms.
+The increased nutrients trigger an algal bloom that can turn the water’s surface bright red.

 How to Make Crimson Color

 Crimson can be made by combining a bright (almost pinkish) red with a little blue.
 The touch of blue creates a reddish shade with a purple undertone.
 In terms of Hex colors, you can create crimson by combining #ff2878 (Radical Red) with #b90000 (Free Speech Red).